Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Desember 2024 13.34.38 UTC
+- WIB: Rabu, 18 Desember 2024 14.24.19 UTC
-- WITA: Rabu, 18 Desember 2024 14.34.38 UTC
+- WITA: Rabu, 18 Desember 2024 15.24.19 UTC
-- WIT: Rabu, 18 Desember 2024 15.34.38 UTC
+- WIT: Rabu, 18 Desember 2024 16.24.19 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology